What Are Subcutaneous (Sub-Q) Injections?

 - The medicine is absorbed slowly when it is given this way.

-When a child first begins getting injections, he / she might be scared.
-There are several ways you can decrease the discomfort your child feels during the injection.
+When a child first begins getting injections, they might be scared.
+There are some ways you can help your child feel more comfortable during the injection:

 - Test the areas of the skin by pressing gently to see where they are less sensitive.

-- Rotate the site where you give the injection and keep track of the sites used.
+- Change the place on your child’s body where you give the injection each time and keep track of the sites used.

-- If injections will be given for a length of time, it is best to set up an injection site rotation pattern and be sure sites are at least one inch apart.
+- Set up a pattern for changing the injection sites and be sure sites are at least one inch apart.

 - Distract your child during the injection.
-For instance, allow them to watch TV, sing, or look at a book.
+For example, allow them to watch TV, sing or look at a book.

 Getting Ready